Azure/retail-ai-enhanced-search/docs/02_Solution_Quickstart.md

 ## Resource Deployment & Configurations

+Prior to using deployment templates for any environment you need to create a few resources in your Azure subscription.
+This allows you at different stages in POC/Prod environment templates to select them from drop down list.

 ### PoC Environment

 **Pre-requisites**:For this POC deployment you will need a Virtual Network with 4 different subnets to cater to each of the following services: